-Here at Aaron Sachs and Associates, our car accident lawyers were honored to sponsor the 2014 KFVS Heartland Blood Drive, which set a new record for collections.
+Here at Aaron Sachs & Associates, P.C., our car accident lawyers were honored to sponsor the 2014 KFVS Heartland Blood Drive, which set a new record for collections.
 The Red Cross collected donations at seven locations across the Heartland (Cape Girardeau, Dexter, Poplar Bluff, Perryville, Sikeston, Carbondale and Marion), and this year, the blood drive set new records for collections.
 A total of 1,550 people donated blood, which garnered 1,441 productive units, shattering the goal of 1,100!

 However, there's still a tremendous need for donations.
 This season's severe winter weather has forced the cancellation of several Red Cross Blood Drives, and many donors simply haven't been able to get out in these icy, cold conditions.
 We'd like to encourage you to get out and give blood, or to contact the Red Cross about hosting a blood drive of your own.

 Why give blood?
 Facts and statistics to consider:

 • Giving just one pint of blood can ultimately save up to three lives.